awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 Amazon RDS supports DB instances running several versions of PostgreSQL\.
 For a list of available versions, see [Available PostgreSQL database versions](#PostgreSQL.Concepts.General.DBVersions)\.

 **Note**
 Deprecation of PostgreSQL 9\.6 is scheduled for April 26, 2022\.
-For more information, see [Deprecation of PostgreSQL version 10Deprecation of PostgreSQL version 9\.6](#PostgreSQL.Concepts.General.DBVersions.Deprecation96)\.
+For more information, see [Deprecation of PostgreSQL version 9\.6](#PostgreSQL.Concepts.General.DBVersions.Deprecation96)\.

 You can create DB instances and DB snapshots, point\-in\-time restores and backups\.
 DB instances running PostgreSQL support Multi\-AZ deployments, read replicas, Provisioned IOPS, and can be created inside a virtual private cloud \(VPC\)\.
 You can also use Secure Socket Layer \(SSL\) to connect to a DB instance running PostgreSQL\.